plotly/plotly.js/README.md

 var Plotly = require('./path/to/custom-plotly');
 ```

+To learn more about the plotly.js module architecture, refer to our [modularing monolithic JS projects](https://plot.ly/javascript/modularizing-monolithic-javascript-projects/) post.
 **IMPORTANT**: the plotly.js code base contains some non-ascii characters.
 Therefore, please make sure to set the `chartset` attribute to `"utf-8"` in the script tag that imports your plotly.js bundle.
 For example:

 ```html